19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (B) not later than the day of her confinement; and

-(ii) one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part I of the Schedule or 48 days, whichever is the lower, all of which must be taken within the period of 12 months commencing on the day of her confinement,
+(ii) one or more than one later period, each being of such duration as is agreed between the employee and her employer, all of which in aggregate are equal in duration to 8 times the employee’s weekly index or 48 days (whichever is the lower), and all of which must be taken within the period of 12 months commencing on the day of her confinement,

-[28/2008 wef 31/10/2008]

-[Act 26 of 2013 wef 01/04/2014]
+[Act 33 of 2016 wef 01/01/2017]

 and for such period of her absence from work, she shall be entitled to receive payment from her employer at her gross rate of pay.